 He earned a bachelor’s degree in economics from Kalamazoo College in 1982.
 He studied abroad in Spain, and completed a senior individualized project on the feasibility of ownership, construction and operation of an indoor racquet club.
 He was awarded the College’s Department of Education Prize for excellence in education courses following his junior year.
-Riley is a member of the Intercollegiate Tennis Coaches Association, the United States Professional Teacher’s Association and the Black Coaches Association.
+Riley is a member of the Intercollegiate Tennis Coaches Association and the United States Professional Teacher’s Association.

 In addition to his responsibilities at Kalamazoo College, Riley served as vice-chair of the USTA Collegiate Varsity Committee (2009-2011), on the ITA Board of Directors (2007-2012), the Western Michigan Tennis Association Junior Committee (2008-2010), the YMCA of Greater Kalamazoo Board of Directors (2007-2009), and the USTA Junior Competition/Sportsmanship Committee (2012-2014).

 Riley presently serves on the Intercollegiate Tennis Association Division III Central Region Awards Committee-Chair (2018-present), the NCAA Division III Tennis Committee (2019-present), and the NCAA Division III Rules Subcommittee (2020-present).